Frequently asked questions

 Not necessarily.
 A Data Processing Agreement is often part of organisational onboarding, but it does not by itself mean that the organisation is ready to complete submissions through FEGA Sweden.

-Who should contact FEGA Sweden about onboarding?
+Who should contact FEGA Sweden about organisational onboarding?

 A suitable first contact is usually someone at the Swedish organisation with responsibility for research data management, legal coordination, data protection, infrastructure, or support for researchers who need to share sensitive human data.